anshulyadav1976/voice-ai-hackathon/README.md

 EchoDiary is a voice-first journaling application that lets you share your thoughts and feelings through natural phone conversations.
 It uses advanced AI to understand your emotions, build a knowledge graph of your life, and provide empathetic responses in real-time.

+## ⚡ Powered by Layercode - NO CODE Voice Pipeline

+The entire voice infrastructure is orchestrated **with minimal latency** using [Layercode](https://layercode.com)'s NO CODE platform.
+Layercode handles Twilio, Deepgram, and Rime integration automatically - **no complex setup required**.

+**Our custom backend connects with just a single webhook endpoint.** That's it.
+No SDK installation, no complex API integrations, no voice infrastructure management.
+Just pure business logic.

 ---

 ## ✨ Features